arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 1. Product development queues tend to be much bigger than manufacturing queues.
 No natural predators are keeping them under control because these [queues are invisible](#q1-the-principle-of-invisible-inventory-product-development-inventory-is-physically-and-financially-invisible).
 Then companies don't measure, manage, and realize that queues are a problem.
 2. Queues create many forms of economic waste.
    - **Longer Cycle Time.** It takes longer to reach the front of an extensive line than a small one.
-Usually, Delay costs rise linearly with queue size.
+Usually, delay costs rise linearly with queue size.
    - **Increased Risk.** Queues increase the transit time through the product development pipeline.
 When transit time goes up, you're more vulnerable to changes in customer preference, preemption by competitors, and shifts in the underlying technology.
    - **More Variability.** High levels of utilization tend to amplify variability.
    - **More Overhead.** The more projects you have in process, the more you have to track and report status to your managers.
 Even worse, your team asks for more progress reports per project because queues lead to long transit times.